spwhitton/consfigurator/doc/introduction.rst

 - **Consfigurator is still stabilising and so there may be lots of breaking changes.**

-- All of the code should be portable ANSI Common Lisp, but little to no testing is done by the author on implementations other than SBCL, so testing and portability patches are welcome.
+- All of the code in the core library should be portable ANSI Common Lisp, though optional packages providing properties and connection types might use implementation-specific functionality.
+There is one exception: we require an implementation of ``MACROEXPAND-ALL``, but most Lisps in use today provide this.
+Little to no testing is done by the author on implementations other than SBCL, so testing and portability patches are welcome.

 - Little attempt is made by the author to support systems other than Debian GNU/Linux, but again, portability patches are welcome, and the design of